Apple Declarative Device Management (DDM) replacing legacy MDM for secure automated Apple device management

 Finally, we encounter Extensibility, which plays a pivotal role in keeping the management server and managed devices in sync regarding new capabilities.
 Both the server and device possess the awareness to recognize when new features are available and actively communicate this information to each other.
 This real-time exchange ensures that servers and devices can promptly leverage and incorporate new features and payloads into their operations.
 By embracing Extensibility, the system remains adaptable and future-proof, accommodating advancements and enhancements without delay.

-Addigy’s product team has already proactively begun incorporating DDM into our existing tool, embracing a future-focused approach.
+At Addigy, we’ve incorporated DDM into our existing tools.
 DDM represents a noteworthy advancement in how we approach and understand device management, including all important software updates.
 DDM not only streamlines administrative tasks but also enhances the overall security, performance, and integrity of the devices managed by Apple device administrators.

 Devices managed with Addigy’s device management tool will automatically begin transitioning to DDM as the capabilities now handled via MDM arrive in DDM.